Google Store Locator Plus launched

 Furthermore, Google also provides a fairly standard report on the different API requests that are sent via the Store Locator.
 You will find this API request in your Google Cloud billing account at the end of the month.

 GMBapi.com is a specialist in the field of Local Search and manages Google business profiles for several major players at home and abroad.
-Please contact us if you are interested in testing.
+Please contact us if you are interested in testing or if you have any questions about the Google Store Locator Plus.
+Also read the blog about Google Business Profile API Updates in 2023.